 Jerubaal

-The first command of God for Gideon was to destroy the worshipped deity in Gideon’s own house.
-God told him to destroy Baal’s altar and prepare God’s altar on it.
-Verses 25-26.
-Gideon did this but only at night because he was too afraid of his family and the men of the town to do it by day, verse 27.
-Later his father who was actually the priest of Baal itself now helped him by saying in verses 31-32, will you contend for Baal?
-Or will you save him?
+The first command given by God to Gideon was to destroy the idol worshipped in Gideon’s own house.
+God instructed him to demolish Baal’s altar and build an altar for God in its place, as mentioned in verses 25-26.
+Gideon carried out the task but only at night because he was too afraid of his family and the men of the town to do it during the day, as stated in verse 27.
+Later, Gideon’s father, who was actually the priest of Baal, helped him by saying in verses 31-32, “Will you contend for Baal or will you save him?
 Whoever contends for him shall be put to death by morning.
-If he is a god, let him contend for himself, because his altar has been broken down.
-Therefore on that day, Gideon was called Jerubbaal, that is to say, “Let Baal contend against him,” because he broke down his altar.
+If he is a god, let him contend for himself, because his altar has been broken down.”
+Therefore, on that day, Gideon was given the name Jerubbaal, which means “Let Baal contend against him,” because he had destroyed the altar of Baal.

-Immediately afterward the Midianites and Amalekites came up.
-But the Spirit of God took control of Gideon, so he moved the Israelites against them, starting with the Abiezers, verse 34, their own people, verse 11, then the tribes of Asher, Zebulun, and Naphtali, verse 35.
-Gideon once again asked for a sign, verses 17 & 36.
-And God answered the sign.
+Immediately afterward, the Midianites and Amalekites came up, but the Spirit of God took control of Gideon, and he led the Israelites against them, starting with the Abiezrites (verse 34), who were his own people (verse 11), and then the tribes of Asher, Zebulun, and Naphtali (verse 35).
+Gideon once again asked for a sign in verses 17 and 36, and God provided the sign.

 Only 300 people

-The remaining ten thousand later understood that their number which was only a quarter or 25% of their enemies now remains over 7% only.
-1 must fight 13-14 people, instead of just 4 at once.
+The remaining ten thousand understood that their number, which was only a quarter or 25% of their enemies, now remained over 7% only.
+This meant that each of them had to fight against 13-14 people, instead of just 4 at once.

-Outrageously, for the LORD, this is still too much!
+Surprisingly, for the LORD, even this number was still too much.
 Judges 7:4, the people are still too many.
 Who laps like a dog, send home!
 Judges 7:4-7.
 Now they are left with only 300 people.

 This means that Israel was now only less than 1%, only 0.2% of their enemies!
 Now a person had to face 450 people at once.